AUDETER: A Large-scale Dataset for Deepfake Audio Detection in Open Worlds: Related Work and Preliminaries

-TTS systems convert text input to audio waveforms through neural networks.
-Earlier approaches like Tacotron (Wang et al., 2017), WaveNet \cite{oord2016wavenet}, and FastSpeech \cite{ren2019fastspeech} follow a two-stage workflow, in which text inputs are first converted to acoustic features, which are then processed by vocoders to generate waveforms.
+\textbf{End-to-end TTS Systems.} TTS systems convert text input to audio waveforms through neural networks.
+Earlier approaches like Tacotron \cite{wang2017tacotron}, WaveNet \cite{oord2016wavenet}, and FastSpeech \cite{ren2019fastspeech} follow a two-stage workflow, in which text inputs are first converted to acoustic features, which are then processed by vocoders to generate waveforms.
 More sophisticated generative models are used to improve this process such as flow-based generation (Glow-TTS) \cite{glow} and end-to-end variational approaches (VITS) \cite{vits}.
 More recent models such as YourTTS \cite{yourtts} and OpenVoice \cite{ov} enable voice cloning with basic emotion and style control.
 However, these methods rely on phonetic alignments for generation and suffer from limited emotional realism and poor prosodic modelling capabilities such as intonation.
-More recent TTS systems \cite{cosyvoice, sparktts, liao2024fish, bark, vits} leverage large language models and large-scale pretraining and significantly improved the quality and realism of speech generation.
+More recent TTS systems \cite{cosyvoice, sparktts, liao2024fish, bark, vits} leverage large language models and large-scale pretraining, significantly improving speech quality and realism.